 A medicolegal report is a document which a suitably qualified doctor may complete in response to a request from a third party, which answers specific questions about a person’s medical diagnosis (if any), the cause or causal factors leading to that medical condition, the impact of that condition on functioning, the treatment indicated for that condition, and the prognosis or likely future course for that condition.

 Third parties requesting such reports include: Legal practitioners, the Courts, Insurers, Superannuation companies, Worker’s Compensation authorities and Employers.

-When you attend for the appointment, my secretary will confirm personal details and ask you to complete a consent for the assessment to proceed.
+When you attend for the appointment, my receptionist will confirm personal details and ask you to complete a consent form for the assessment to proceed.

 - Austlii Search

 Download the Medical Board of Australia Code of Conduct

 - Australian and New Zealand College of Psychiatrists